Rhino Piercing (Vertical Nose Tip): Pain, Healing, Cost, Jewelry, Gauge, Aftercare, and Cleaning

 Potential Risks

-As with any piercing, there are some potential risks and drawbacks of the rhino.
+As with any piercing, there are some potential risks and drawbacks of the Rhino piercing.
 These may include:

 • Nose pain or numbness